MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 MARPOL

-MARPOL 73/78, since it came into force in 1973 and was later revised by the protocol in 1978, ensures that shipping remains the least environmentally damaging mode of transport.
-It ensures that the marine environment is preserved by the elimination of pollution by all harmful substances discharged from the ship.
+MARPOL 73/78, which came into force in 1973 and was later revised by the protocol in 1978, ensures that shipping remains the least environmentally damaging mode of transport.
+It also preserves the marine environment by eliminating pollution from all harmful substances discharged from ships.

 Related Read: 5 Instruments of International Maritime Organization (IMO) Every Seafarer Should Know